Anosmia (loss Of Smell): Symptoms, Causes And Treatment

 To better understand how anosmia can occur, we must first understand how our sense of smell works.
 Odor is the sensation resulting from inhaling particles that adhere to receptors on the mucous membranes of the nose.
 These receptors are found in the yellow pituitary gland.
 The receptors are capable of detecting up to seven essential odors: ethereal, musky, floral, minty, spicy, camphorous and putrid.
 The combination of these allows you to perceive up to 10,000 different fragrances

-You may be interested: Fibromyalgia and a Comprehensive Treatment for Chronic Pain
+You may be interested: Brain Hemangioma: Causes, Symptoms and Treatment

 When the receptor is stimulated, a nerve impulse is sent through the olfactory nerve (first cranial nerve) that carries information to the olfactory bulb.
 From there, the information goes to the hypothalamus and then to the cerebral cortex, which is where the smell becomes conscious.